Millions of people have acid reflux (known as heartburn or GERD) symptoms.

 Acid reflux symptoms

-Many people refer to acid reflux as heartburn.
+Many people refer to acid indigestion as heartburn.

-Heartburn is a burning sensation in the stomach and behind the chest area that improves with taking anti-acid medication.
+Heartburn is a burning sensation in the stomach and behind the chest area.
+And, taking acid-lowering medication could help in managing heartburn symptoms.

-Have you had any heartburn in the past?
+Have you ever had any heartburn?
 Do you remember experiencing a sour or bitter taste in your throat or mouth?

 2) Large meals